-As I step out of my car and enter the Boca Resort and Club in Boca Raton, (Rah-tone) Fla., I am usually struck by the palm tree, white SunPatiens and fushia-Bougainvillia filled-flower gardens.
-I look for pink arched stone entranceways, wrought iron railings, spired and clay colored tiled roofs that transport me to an earlier Mediterranean era.
+As I step out of my car and enter the Boca Resort and Club in Boca Raton, (Rah-tone) Fla., I am usually struck by the palm tree, white SunPatiens, and fuchsia-Bougainvillea filled-flower gardens.
+I look for pink arched stone entranceways, wrought iron railings, spired and clay-colored tiled roofs that transport me to an earlier Mediterranean era.
 On this visit, I can’t miss Doggy John the contemporary French Bull Dog sculpture that sits proudly in front of the resort.

 Contemporary art is meticulously mixed among Mediterranean design influenced by history.
-It give the Boca Resort an “old world” but new feeling.
+It gives the Boca Resort an “old world” but new feeling.